 Raw concrete is contrasted by wood to create an edgy, cool, modern and masculine master bedroom.
 The bespoke wooden bed is designed by architect Mr. Mao with an integrated wall spot from Vipp.

-A metal Timothy Oulton bed gives this room a very cool edge.
+A metal Timothy Oulton bed (no longer in production sadly) gives this room a very cool edge.
 The mirror was mounted on to an easel to get round the issue of the curved wall.

 Get the look: The Roche Bobois love seat was reupholstered by David Scotcher Interiors in Butterfly Parade fabric by Christian Lacroix for Designers Guild.
 The bed is by Timothy Oulton at Harrods.
 The pillowcases are by Lush Designs.
 The mirror was sourced from Swag Antiques.
 The Anglepoise lamps are from John Lewis.
 Turner & Cox does industrial storage units like this one.